Skip to main content

 • Proposed security is attached to a property already owned by the applicant.

-• Annexes with own separate access and/or not used by the applicant or a family member.
+• Annexes that will not be used by the applicant or a family member or those that will be used for commercial gain.

 • "Flying-freehold" - if more than 25% of property involved.